WORKING RECOVERY: 2023 Webinar

 Connecting Real Lives to the Concept

-This year, we hosted our annual Working Recovery series in celebration of both Labor Day and National Recovery Month on Tuesday, September 6, 2022.
+Last year, we hosted our annual Working Recovery series in celebration of both Labor Day and National Recovery Month on Tuesday, September 6, 2022.
 This webinar featured a panel of experts who shared their lived experience building recovery capital for themselves and others.
 Guests learned what recovery capital is, the components that make up an individual’s recovery capital, and how to better support individuals in the community.

 If you didn’t get a chance to join us live, click here to watch the recording!
 You can also find helpful tools and resources to support you and your organization as you broaden your understanding of recovery capital.